Trump’s nonprofit inaugural committee improperly paid a $49,000 bill incurred by his company, D.C. attorney general alleges

 At the time of that booking, Ivanka Trump was still an executive at the Trump Organization.
 She has said she told the hotel to charge a “fair market price.”
 On Twitter, Ivanka Trump criticized Racine’s investigation as “a politically motivated demonstration of vindictiveness & waste of taxpayer dollars.”

-Racine’s suit, filed last January, said that the Trump inaugural committee — controlled and advised by Trump’s family and political allies — was bound as a nonprofit to spend its money wisely and for the public good.
+Racine’s suit, filed last January, said the Trump inaugural committee — controlled and advised by Trump’s family and political allies — was bound as a nonprofit to spend its money wisely and for the public good.
 Instead, Racine alleged, the inaugural committee paid excessive rates to the president’s own company, even for rooms it did not use.

 Racine wrote in his suit that Trump’s company “unconscionably benefited from nonprofit funds.”